 If you haven't managed to get a job or don't feel ready to commit to a full-time teaching role, then supply teaching is a good option.
 You will need to register with an agency, which usually involves submitting an application form or CV then meeting with a recruitment agent.

-Supply teaching can be challenging, but it can also be also a good way for you to get experience, try out different schools and get ideas.
-Ask around for personal recommendations of teaching agencies and look for ones which are strong in your area.
-Using lots of supply agencies at once can be difficult to manage so consider starting with one or two agencies and if you decide you don’t like one of them, choose another.
+Supply teaching can be challenging, but it can also be a good way for you to get experience, try out different schools and get ideas.
+Ask around for personal recommendations of teaching agencies and look for ones that are strong in your area.
+Using lots of supply agencies at once can be difficult to manage, so consider starting with one or two agencies and if you decide you don’t like one of them, choose another.

 It helps to be able to drive, but you don't need to - it will just limit the amount of work you can do.
 Agencies either book you in advance or you will get an early morning call, around 8am.
 The more flexible you are, the more work you can get.
 As you get to know them more, you can work with the agencies to tell them your preferences and strengths.